-Choose an open software that allows to integrate data from external systems such as ERP, CRM, CMMS, users data bases, web portals.
+Choose an open software that allows the integration of data from external systems such as ERP, CRM, CMMS, user databases, and web portals.

 |4||Velocity in data processing|

 How fast can the software process the data?

 Choose a software that is fast in transforming data into useful information.
 BIG DATA technology is a must.
 It is based on the 3V concept (Velocity, Volume and Variety): as a user you need data fast; you also need a variety of data to perform proper analysis; you need to handle big volumes of data (ex. data must be stored for long periods in order to detect anomalies and support the expert in his work).

 |5||Financial KPI calculation|

-Can I calculate the financial gains even in case of self-consumption?
+Can I calculate the financial gains even in the case of self-consumption?

 To calculate gains and turnover – for the energy sold and injected in the grid for example – it is important to choose software that can integrate different prices per period and key contract parameters and uniformizes the values automatically.
 Turnovers can then be used as a reliable way to do benchmarking between the different sites and countries.

 |6||Flexibility & personalisation|

 Can I customise dashboards and KPIs?

 Dashboards and KPIs are project-dependent and may vary.
 Choosing a software that allows you to adapt and customise KPIs easily and autonomously will make your work more efficient and agile.

 Can I visualise performance on public screens?

 Impactful dashboards with real time information directly available on public screens allow engaging occupants and customers and to communicate easily about the results achieved.